AbdelilahLbardi/mailersend-assessment/README.md

 # What could be done better

 Definitely the frontend design and UI.
 Additionally, the ability to add 'cc' and the possibility to program the mail for a later send.
+And most importantly the End to End tests using Laravel Dusk.

 # Final word
 Thank you for giving me the chance to apply to this position.